logto-io/rfcs/draft/0001-organization.md

 If the actor does not specify the organization context, the authorization MUST fail.

 It's important to note that organization roles are not considered in authorization.
-The actor is authorized to perform the action based solely on the organization permission, regardless of their organization role.
+The actor is authorized to perform the action based solely on the organization permission, regardless of their organization roles.

 ### 4.7.
 Relationship to existing specifications